 What happens when the office is at full capacity?
 Instead of telling employees they’re out of luck, a smart system uses waitlists.
 An employee can join a waitlist and get an automatic notification the moment a spot opens up.
 To keep things fair, you can also manage no-shows.
 Setting up auto-cancel rules will release a desk if someone doesn't check in within a certain timeframe.
 This kind of flex office software ensures your space is always used efficiently and that everyone gets a fair shot at finding a desk when they need one.

-Desk Booking Best Practices for Your Team
+Desk Booking Tips for a Happier Team

 A great desk booking tool is just the start.
 To make your hybrid office truly work for everyone, you need to build a culture around it.
 Establishing a few simple best practices ensures the system runs smoothly and helps create a respectful, productive, and collaborative environment.
 When people know what to expect, they can focus on their work, not on finding a place to sit.